open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The optional _to_ section contains two parameters.
 The first is a _speakerUri_ of the target recipient.
 The second is the _serviceUrl_ which is a valid URL of the assistant that the message is intended for.
 The _to_ section is optional.
 If it is present then it must contain a _ServiceUrl_ or a _speakerUri_ or both.
 If the _to_ section is not present then is can be assumed that the event is intended for all recipients of the envelope.

 The _to_ section also contains a _private_ boolean parameter which, when set to true, indicates that the event is only intended for the _to_ agent alone.
 If true then the event should not be copied by any intermediary agent to any other agents in a multi-participant conversation.
-If it is not defined it is assumed to be _false_ i.e. any message intented for another recipient can be copied to other participants in the conversation for context.
+If it is not defined it is assumed to be _false_ i.e. any message intended for another recipient can be copied to other participants in the conversation for context.
 If there is not a _to_ section then the event is by default assumed to be public.

         "events ": [
           ...